greenaussie/public_notes/nginx_pam_ldap_authnz.md

 make && make install
 ```

-Redhat package nss-pam-ldapd provides the glue for PAM to use nscld  (local LDAP name service daemon) and the PAM module itself (pam_ldap.so), which allows nginx to ask (via pam) the operating system do the LDAP lookup.
-Note we don't actually configure nss to use this, despite tha package name.
+Redhat package `nss-pam-ldapd` provides the glue for PAM to use `nscld`  (local LDAP name service daemon) and the PAM module itself (`pam_ldap.so`), which allows nginx to ask (via PAM) the operating system do the LDAP lookup.
+Note we don't actually configure nss to use this, despite the package name.

 ```bash
 yum install nss-pam-ldapd